-Transfer glue to applicator bottle.
-Dab glue on the end of the cord (don't cut it to a certain length) and along a few inches of the cord; be generous but neat with the glue.
-Press against upper bolt of lamp, where wire enters it.
-Wind cord in a spiral around bolt, applying glue as you work.
-Continue winding and gluing cord.
+Transfer the glue to the applicator bottle.
+Then dab the glue onto the end of the cord (don't cut it to a certain length) and along a few inches of the cord; be generous but neat with the glue.
+Press against the upper bolt of the lamp, where wire enters it.
+Wind the cord in a spiral around the bolt, applying glue as you work.
+Continue winding and gluing the cord.

-To add a stripe, cut cord, making a straight (not angled) cut.
-Dab glue onto exposed end.
-Take a cord in a different color -- also cut with a very neat, straight end -- and press it right up against the end of the first.
-Continue gluing and wrapping until stripe is the width you want (on this lamp, we wound the blue cord around the lamp once for each stripe).
+To add a stripe, cut the cord, making a straight (not angled) cut.
+Then dab the glue onto the exposed end.
+Take a cord in a different color—also cut with a very neat, straight end—and press it right up against the end of the first.
+Continue gluing and wrapping until the stripe is the width you want; on this lamp, we wound the blue cord around the lamp once for each stripe.

 Repeat, adding more stripes as desired.
-When you reach the bottom of the shade, neatly cut end of cord straight, generously dab it with glue, and press in place.
+When you reach the bottom of the shade, neatly cut the end of the cord straight, generously dab it with glue, and press it in place.